apache/shardingsphere/document/en/content/06-sharding-jdbc/configuration/config-yaml.md

       tableStrategy: #Tables sharding strategy, Same as databases sharding strategy

       keyGeneratorColumnName: #Column name of key generator, do not use Key generator if absent
-      keyGeneratorClass: #Key generator, use default key generator if absent.
+      keyGeneratorClassName: #Key generator, use default key generator if absent.
 This class need to implements KeyGenerator, and require a no argument constructor

       logicIndex: #Name if logic index.
 If use `DROP INDEX XXX` SQL in Oracle/PostgreSQL, This property needs to be set for finding the actual tables
   bindingTables: #Binding table rule configurations